 However, any test can only look at a limited range of skills and abilities.
-For example, the reading tests cannot provide any information on speaking, listening or writing skills.
+The reading tests cannot provide any information on speaking, listening or writing skills.
+The numeracy tests cannot test your child's understanding of space and shape.
 Some children will not perform at their best on the day of the test.
 As a result, their test results alone may not give a full picture of their ability.
 Each test is designed to measure achievement across the range expected for each year group.
 The tests will not always give reliable information for children who are working at the extremes, or out of the range for their age.